ionic-team/ionic-portals/website/docs/getting-started/iOS-all-in-one.md

 ---
-title: iOS Quick Start Walkthrough
+title: iOS Quick Start
-sidebar_label: iOS Quick Start Walkthrough
+sidebar_label: iOS Quick Start
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import CodeBlock from '@theme/CodeBlock';
 import { getCapacitorVersion, getPortalsVersion, getPortalsVersionIos, getPortalsVersionAndroid, getPortalsVersionRN, getiOSMinVersion, getAndroidMinSdk, getRnMinVersion } from '@site/src/util';

-# iOS Quick Start Walkthrough
+# iOS Quick Start

 This is a walkthrough on how to get a single Portal + web application setup.
 To begin this walkthrough it will be assumed that you have already signed up for access to Portals and you have your Portals key ready.